Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-build-with-axiasolar.md

 AXIASolar is currently on the v0.7 release with a testnet called AlphaNet and a value-bearing canary network called AXIALunar.
 AXIASolar is being built with [implementations in various programming languages](learn-implementations) ranging from Rust to JavaScript.
 Currently the leading implementation is built in Rust and built on the Substrate framework.
 Substrate is a library that allows developers to develop entire blockchain applications with ease by bundling together a networking protocol, consensus, and Wasm interpreter.
 Cumulus, an extension to Substrate, will allow any Substrate built chain to connect to AXIASolar and become a parachain.
 Substrate is currently nearing its official 2.0.0 tagged release that will solidify its API.

 AXIASolar does not natively support smart contracts, however there will be parachains that do.
 Substrate chains can include smart contract functionality by using the [Contracts](https://github.com/axia-tech/substrate/tree/master/frame/contracts) pallet for Wasm contracts or the [EVM](https://github.com/axia-tech/substrate/tree/master/frame/evm) pallet in FRAME.
 The contracts pallet enables a chain to use Wasm-compiled contracts that can be deployed permissionlessly by users or with specific rules dependent on the chain.
-To facilitate development of Wasm smart contracts, Parity is also developing [ink!](https://github.com/axia-tech/ink), a domain specific language built in Rust for writing smart contracts.
+To facilitate development of Wasm smart contracts, Axia is also developing [ink!](https://github.com/axia-tech/ink), a domain specific language built in Rust for writing smart contracts.

 AXIASolar is planned to go live with an initial release early in 2020, depending on security audits and launch provisions outside of control of the team.
 Now that the tools have started to appear and stabilize, there has not been a better time to get your feet wet and start preparing for launch.
 But wait!
 Before you jump head-first into the code, you should think about the kind of decentralized application you want to make and understand the different paradigms available to developers who want to build on AXIASolar.